nineteendo/tmlx/Docs/_docs/statements/index.md

 title: Statements
 layout: default
 has_children: true
-last_modified_date: 2023-09-16 12:27
+permalink: /docs/statements
 ---

 # Statements

-Here is a visual representation of all possible statements.
+<span>New (v0.4.0)</span>{: .label .label-green } Here is a visual representation of all possible statements.
 Click on a word for more information.

 <style type="text/css">
     table {